Sikhs: History

-The early followers of Guru Nanak were Khatris, but later a large number of Jats joined the faith.
+The early followers of Guru Nanak were Khatris, but later a large number of Jats joined the Sikh faith.
 Khatris and Brahmins opposed "the demand that the Sikhs set aside the distinctive customs of their castes and families, including the older rituals."

+Pashaura Singh analysed references made within the 11th ballad of the Varan of Bhai Gurdas to form a picture of the caste-makeup of the early Sikh community.
+At the time of the writing the Vaar, the early Sikh community was composed of various castes and backgrounds, such as: